Sacks for Cierra

 “She is always happy to see me,” Kony says.
 “For all we have been through, I haven’t seen her cry about it or complain one time.
 She’s incredible.”

-Kony and Sierra grew up with their mother, Nettie Jones, in a rough area of St. Louis.
+Kony and Cierra grew up with their mother, Nettie Jones, in a rough area of St. Louis.
 When Kony headed down a troublesome path during middle school, his dad, Willie Ealy, moved the family to southeast Missouri.

 Kony was a football and basketball star at New Madrid County Central High School.
 Sierra took the bus every day to a nearby special education school.
 While at home, Kony helped with her communication and social skills around friends and family.

 Eventually, Kony chose Mizzou over schools including Nebraska and Arkansas.
-The separation was hard on Sierra at first.
+The separation was hard on Cierra at first.
 But she enjoys road trips and crowds, so Tiger games provide a new kind of excitement.
 Her “little” brother, who dedicates everything he does to Sierra, supplies the gridiron highlights.